 hourly tickets and day tickets.
 An hourly ticket costs € 3,20 and will give you an hour of unlimited transfers within the Amsterdam region for the Metro, tram and bus.
 Don’t forget to checkout and check-in again when you change between modes of public transport.
 A day pass (24 hours) costs € 19,50 a two day pass € 28,- and a 3 day pass € 36,50.

-More information on public transport in Amsterdam can be found here.
+More information and answers to related frequently asked questions on public transport in Amsterdam can be found here.

 For the city center the best form of transportation (for longer distances) is the tram.

 Tap water in Amsterdam is of the highest quality.

 In few countries the standards and controls for tap water are as strict as in the Netherlands.
 In addition, all ten drinking water companies often have even stricter threshold values to ensure that they remain well within those legal requirements.
 Tap water is more controlled than food in the Netherlands.
 It must meet hundreds of requirements, many times more than for example bottled water.
 A comparative study in the leading academic journal Science showed that the drinking water quality in the Netherlands is much better than in Great Britain and the United States.

 Yes, you can ask for tap water in most restaurants in Amsterdam.
 But be sure to check out the prices before ordering.

 The average price for a coffee is around 3 euro.

 BTW stands for VAT (value added tax) and has to be paid for almost all products and services in the Netherlands.
 BTW is stated in the price, so no surprises during checkout.